HiPhish/info.vim/HACKING.rst

    details into the public namespace.

 `ftplugin/info.vim`
-   File-type settings for info files.
-These settings apply to  all info files, whether they are  opened manually or through  the info interface.
-This file also contains  definitions for any commands  and mappings that are exclusive to info files.
+   File-type settings for Info files.
+These settings apply to  all Info files, whether they are  opened manually or through  the Info interface.
+This file also contains  definitions for any commands  and mappings that are exclusive to Info files.

-From now  on I  will be  making a  distinction between  info *files*  which are actual files  in the  file system,  and info  *documents*  which  is what  info displays.
-An info document can be an info file, but it can also be assembled on the fly from multiple files.
-Standalone info makes no distinction between these two.
+From now  on I  will be  making a  distinction between  Info *files*  which are actual files  in the  file system,  and Info  *documents*  which  is what  Info displays.
+An Info document can be an Info file, but it can also be assembled on the fly from multiple files.
+Standalone Info makes no distinction between these two.